vkurup/kurup.org/source/_posts/2012-10-24-emacs-for-python-programming.markdown

 categories: programming emacs python
 ---

+(Note: See the bottom of this post for updates)

 I was honored to to give my "Emacs for Python Programming" talk at the inaugural [PyCarolinas](http://pycarolinas.org) conference.
 The conference was a huge success in every way, thanks to the efforts of